Objective rates as covariant derivatives on the manifold of Riemannian metrics: Lie derivative

 \section{Lie derivative}

 Given a manifold $M$, the \emph{Lie derivative} of a (time-independent) tensor field $\bt \in \mathbb{T}(M)$ corresponds to the infinitesimal version of the pull-back operation.

-\begin{defn}[Lie derivative] Let $\uu$ be a vector field on $M$ and $\phi(t)$ be its flow.
-Let $\bt$ be a tensor field on $M$.
-One defines the \emph{Lie derivative} $\Lie_{\uu} \bt$ of the tensor field $\bt$ with respect to $\uu$ by
+More precisely, let $\uu$ be a vector field on $M$, $\phi(t)$ its flow and $\bt$ be a tensor field on $M$.
+The \emph{Lie derivative} $\Lie_{\uu} \bt$ of the tensor field $\bt$ with respect to $\uu$ is defined by